AhmedAzil001/netflix-gpt/README.md

 - when i enter email and password in sign in/ sign up then after changing to either the value of email and password remains there in input field
 - after sign out user still able to go "/browse"
 - sign out showing in sign in/sing up page
+- on closing the tab it is signing out but the store still has the user information